Rowdy Tellez Player Props: Brewers vs. Padres

-Rowdy Tellez -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers versus the San Diego Padres, with Nick Martinez on the hill, on April 13 at 9:40 PM ET.
+On Friday, Rowdy Tellez (on the back of going 2-for-3 with a home run and three RBI) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his previous game, he racked up three RBI (going 2-for-3 with a home run and a walk) against the Padres.

 Rowdy Tellez Game Info & Props vs. the Padres